The Tabernacle Choir at Temple Square

 With the just we shall dwell!

 A choir was officially formed in August 1847, one month after the pioneers entered the valley.
 The choir has since grown to be one of the world's most respected musical organizations.
-The Mormon Tabernacle Choir has garnered numerous awards including a Grammy for its rendition of "The Battle Hymn of the Republic," five gold records and one platinum record.
+The Tabernacle Choir at Temple Square has garnered numerous awards including a Grammy for its rendition of "The Battle Hymn of the Republic," five gold records and one platinum record.

-The Mormon Tabernacle Choir has appeared at five presidential inaugurations, in several films and performed with the Columbia Symphony Orchestra, the New York Philharmonic Orchestra, the Philadelphia Orchestra, the Royal Philharmonic Orchestra of London, the Jerusalem Symphony Orchestra and the Utah Symphony.
+The Tabernacle Choir at Temple Square has appeared at five presidential inaugurations, in several films and performed with the Columbia Symphony Orchestra, the New York Philharmonic Orchestra, the Philadelphia Orchestra, the Royal Philharmonic Orchestra of London, the Jerusalem Symphony Orchestra and the Utah Symphony.

 The choir made its first phonograph record in 1910.
 Since then, the choir has produced more than 150 recordings, and now records on its own label.
 The choir's first network radio program (with organ, choir, and announcer sharing a single microphone) was transmitted on July 15, 1929.
 Today, after more than 75 years and 3,900 broadcasts, "Music and the Spoken Word" is the oldest continuous nationwide network broadcast in America.
 The "Spoken Word" has also been televised since the early 1960s.
 The show is now released worldwide every week through some 1,500 radio, television, and cable stations.

-The Mormon Tabernacle Choir is comprised of 325 men and women, and is led currently by Craig Jessop and assistant director Mack Wilberg.
+The Tabernacle Choir at Temple Square is comprised of 325 men and women, and is led currently by Craig Jessop and assistant director Mack Wilberg.
 For many, choir membership is a family tradition.
 There are husband-wife combinations and many families boast two or more generations of choir membership.
 Choir members do not receive any monetary compensation for their performances.

 Members of the Tabernacle Choir are selected on the basis of character and musical competence.
 A large cross section of occupations is represented.
-In the choir's ranks are representatives of nearly every trade and profession, including contractors, secretaries, physicians, homemakers, school teachers, nurses, salesmen, and accountants.
+In the choir's ranks are representatives of nearly every trade and profession.

 Choir members sing because they love to share truth and the beauty of music with people everywhere.
 Some of them commute as far as 164 miles round-trip two or more times weekly, not only for the regular network broadcasts, but for rehearsals, conferences, and other events.
 All contribute their talents and time without compensation, except for the joy they receive in service.